biochunan/ab-docking-scripts/README.md

-# ab-docking-scripts
+# Bencharmk antibody-antigen docking programs

-This is my repository for scripts relating to my MSci project with the working title 'Evaluating Protein-Protein Docking Algorithms for Predicting Antibody-Antigen Binding'.
+This is based on Oliver Hood's repository ([@oliverhood](https://github.com/oliverhood)) for scripts related to his MSci project 'Evaluating Protein-Protein Docking Algorithms for Predicting Antibody-Antigen Binding'.

+We described the evaluation of four docking algorithms: `Megadock`, `PIPER`, `HADDOCK`, and `RosettaDock`, on a set of non-redundant antibody-antigen (AbAg) complexes.
+- `Megadock` was benchmarked using the full set composed of `1797` complexes since it is pretty fast, ~3 seconds to complete docking for a pair of antibodies and antigens using a GPU (NVIDIA RTX3090).
+- The other three methods were benchmarked using a further reduced set of `540` complexes because they are computationally expensive.
+For example, on average, `PIPER` took on average ~14 minutes to complete docking for a pair using 128 CPU threads (it also depends on the antibody and antigen sizes).

+## 👀 TL;DR

+- All methods need improvement on AbAg docking
+- `Megadock`: easier, faster, showed similar accuracy with `PIPER` and `RosettaDock,` better than `HADDOCK.`

-## Abstract
+## 🤝 Collaboration

-The high specificity and affinity of antibodies for their antigens make them attractive targets for the development of therapeutics, a huge market that is expected to expand through 2026.
-The rational design of antibody therapeutics is limited by the knowledge of the epitope bound by the antibody, with conventional epitope mapping approaches such as alanine scanning and X-ray crystallography being both time-consuming and labor-intensive.
-The in silico determination of antibody-antigen complexes is therefore of value.

-There exist numerous protein ‘docking’ algorithms, many of which have been assessed by the Critical Assessment of PRedicted Interactions.
-This assessment lacks a comprehensive evaluation of docking accuracy with regard to antibody-antigen complexes, with only 7 of 107 target complexes featuring antibody-antigen complexes.
-Here we describe an evaluation of four docking algorithms: Megadock, PIPER, HADDOCK, and RosettaDock, on 39 antibody-antigen complexes.

-We show that, despite utilizing a less complicated approach to docking, Megadock produces complex structures at a similar accuracy to PIPER and RosettaDock, while producing results in a substantially shorter period of time.
-These results present Megadock as a useful tool for the development of antibody therapeutics, as well as antibody research generally.
+Let us know:
+- If you want to test your method on our dataset
+- If you want to dock your antibody and antigen structures (Academic research only; Commercial use is subject to the LICENSE of each program).

+---

 ## Content